Disclaimer: This post does not constitute legal advice.

 First-party data from business cards to CRM

 Business cards provide accurate, incredibly valuable data.
 It's really a gift.
 Sansan scans this in with precision and makes it sharable in your company.
 Your CRM will churn, your MA will produce results.
-Learn more about using Sansan to leverage high-quality data.
+Find the secrets of using Sansan to leverage, and win with, high-quality data.